linrongbin16/gitlinker.nvim/README.md

 ### Self-Host Git Hosts

-For self-host git host websites, please specify bindings in `router` option.
+For self-host git host websites, please add more bindings in `router` option.

 Below example shows how to apply the github style routers to a self-host github websites, e.g. `github.your.host`: